LimaJuliett/headtracker/README.md

 Circuit design is left to you (there are many ways to power three LEDs and different methods will be more or less suited to different situations).
 I reccomend LEDs with wide viewing angles.
 Can be used with IR LEDs and an IR camera (in theory).

+**More details about how I put this together can be found [on my Instructables page](https://www.instructables.com/Flight-Sim-Headtracker-3D-Printable/)**

 ## software
 I highly reccomend opentrack as software (https://github.com/opentrack/opentrack).
 It's free and open-source, user-friendly, capable, and compatible with everything I've tried so far.